Letsrecycle.com: Overview

+Activities

 The company is involved in a number of other dynamics in the waste industry, including the annual Local Authority Recycling Advisory Committee (LARAC) conference for local authorities and the Awards for Excellence in Recycling and Waste Management.
 It is widely cited as a place of reference by industry organisations, government and local authorities.

-Its main event, previously held every two years at Stoneleigh Park near Coventry, is the RWM / Letsrecycle Live exhibition and conference, which will next be held in September 2023 at the NEC in Solihull.
+Its main event, previously held every two years at Stoneleigh Park near Coventry, is the RWM / Letsrecycle Live exhibition and conference, which will next be held in September 2024 at the NEC in Solihull.

-As of January 2023, the editorial team consists of Joshua Doherty, Steve Eminton, James Langley and Barbora Vaclavova.
+As of February 2024, the editorial team consists of Joshua Doherty and Hayley Guest.
 Previous journalists include Will Date, Tom Goulding and Beth Slow.
 In 2010, letsrecycle.com added a YouTube account and Twitter account @letsrecycle.
 The website is published by The Environment Media Group Ltd.